hashbite/gatsby-mdx-suite/README.md

 ### Currently possible

-* Provide your own theme configuraton via theme-ui
+* Provide your own theme configuraton
-* Wrap and extend existing components with your own styles & logic
+* Wrap and extend existing components with your own styles & logic via Emotion
-* Replace whole components (even copy & paste might be the right way some times)
+* [Shadow components](https://www.gatsbyjs.com/docs/themes/shadowing/) or use existing ones as blueprint for your custom components
 * You can use emotion to wrap any component and then target other components within your custom styles.
   * https://emotion.sh/docs/styled#styling-any-component
   * https://emotion.sh/docs/styled#targeting-another-emotion-component

-### In consideration

-* We might provide several attributes to alter styling
-* Shadow components via theme-ui or overwrite components by passing them to the root component (should work, still to be tested, might be a bad idea)